Dog toy

 Toys specifically marketed for dogs to play with come in many varieties, including dog bones, puppy toys, balls, tug toys, training aids, squeaky toys, discs and frisbees, plush toys, and sticks.

 Dog toys serve different purposes.
 Puppies, for instance, need toys they can chew on when they are teething because their gums and jaws become very sore and chewing on things provides them relief.
 Playing with different toys also encourages exercise, which benefits the dogs' overall health, stimulates their minds, discourages problem behavior resulting from boredom and excess energy, and promotes dental health.

 There is a wide variety of dog toys on the market that are designed for different purposes and depending on the dog's characteristics such as size, activity level, chewing habits, and play style.

+Edible chew toys (Chhurpi)

+Chhurpi, a traditional rock-hard cheese from the Himalayan regions of Nepal, Bhutan, and India, is widely used as a natural, long-lasting edible dog chew.
+Made from the milk of Chauri (a yak-cow hybrid) or local cows, the cheese is boiled, smoke-dried, and fermented for several months until it reaches a stone-hard consistency.

+In recent years, Nepal has become a global exporter of these chews.
+For instance, production in districts such as Ilam has scaled significantly to meet international demand from North America and Europe.
+These chews provide mechanical dental cleaning by reducing plaque and tartar through prolonged gnawing.
+A common safety recommendation is to microwave small leftover pieces, causing them to puff up into a crunchy, safer treat.